 Here at =mc we encourage every participant we meet on our programmes to get in touch if they have specific issues they want to follow up on.
 From this we hear some common problems, issues, challenges, and worries.
 In this regular feature we share some of those challenges, and our advice, for dealing with them.

 This time, the issue comes from a Campaigns Manager in an international charity .
-The =mc consultants offer advice on a difficult issue which you may well identify with: falling out of love with your work
+The =mc consultants offer advice on a difficult issue which you may well identify with: working with a virtual team you have never met before.

 Oh dear, this sounds a tad uncomfortable for you, and I’m sorry to hear you are finding things tough.
 There are a lot of people who have joined organisations they have never physically visited in the last year – a very odd experience I’m sure.
 We all know how enjoyable it is when we work within a close and supportive team.
 A team where people know and trust each other, where energy is high and the team solves problems together, spots opportunities together and creates new approaches together.
 However, with more people working remotely, the physical distance can make it harder to create an energetic climate.
 I recommend you seek ways to involve the team in thinking forward, and planning what the future for your team could be.
 By engaging them in this, you’re getting them to focus forward which will liven the conversation up a bit.
 Try encouraging people to contribute their thoughts, reflections and ideas.
 Don’t try and solve problems or challenges by yourself, instead get your capable team to work together with you being their facilitator.
 Your role for example could be to set some ground rules to make the conversation effective e.g., listening to others’ ideas, building on others’ suggestions, not dismissing ideas too quickly etc. Ask them what they would add.
 Get them talking about the future, and they may just open up a bit.